24ep/studio/README.md

             docker-compose down -v
             ```
             This command removes named volumes defined in `docker-compose.yml` and anonymous volumes attached to containers.
-        3.  **Ensure `pg-init-scripts/init-db.sql` exists and the admin password hash is updated:** Verify that you have a `pg-init-scripts` directory in your project root and that `init-db.sql` is inside it with the correct hashed password.
+        3.  **Ensure `pg-init-scripts/init-db.sql` exists and is correctly configured:** Verify that you have a `pg-init-scripts` directory in your project root and that `init-db.sql` is inside it with the correct hashed password for the default admin user.
         4.  **Restart the services (this will rebuild if necessary):**
             ```bash
             docker-compose up --build -d